-ARTICLE 20 - VACATIONS
+ARTICLE 24 - VACATIONS

-Section 1: Supervisory employees shall be provided with twenty-five (25) days of vacation leave per vacation year (the vacation year shall begin on October 1st and end on the following September 30th).
+Section 1: Professional employees shall be provided with twenty-five (25) days of vacation leave per vacation year (the vacation year shall begin on October 1st and end on the following September 30th).
 Employees shall be required to utilize ten (10) days of vacation during the vacation year in which it is earned or it will be lost at the end of the vacation year.
-The remaining fifteen (15) days may be carried forward and must be used within fifteen (15) months following the vacation year in which the leave is earned or be liquidated by cash payment at that time.
+The remaining fifteen (15) days may be carried forward and must be used eighteen (18) months following the vacation year in which the leave is earned or be liquidated by cash payment at that time.
 Leave that is liquidated shall be paid at the employee's rate of pay when the vacation time was earned.
 Vacation pay shall be computed by using the Employee's regular straight time rate of pay as of the first day of vacation.

-Section 2: Vacation requests shall be approved or denied within a five (5) calendar day period and will not be arbitrarily or capriciously denied.
+Section 2: Vacation leave shall be granted/denied within forty-eight (48) hours from the employee's request.
+Approval by the City shall not be unreasonably denied.
 The City shall have the right to cancel and reschedule vacation in the event of an emergency.

-ARTICLE 21 - SENIORITY
+ARTICLE 25 - SENIORITY